mikesol/wall/docs/src/functions-4.md

 # Functions IV

-This section will teach you how to define your own functions over large domains.
+This section will teach you how to define functions with `fun`.

 ## `fun`